-The BSC contains complex calculations with respect to deriving generation and consumption, aggregation, allocation, apportionment and Settlement.
+The BSC contains complex calculations with respect to; deriving generation and consumption, aggregation, allocation, apportionment and Settlement.
 A number of models will be utilised to support the BSC Audit.
 The models use source data provided by Market Participants and re-perform the calculations to check their arithmetical accuracy.

-Specific data requests to support the operation of the models are included in the APM sent to in-scope entities.
+Specific data requests to support the operation of the models are included in the APM for each in-scope entity.